wschella/procgen-companion/README.md

 - The `then` field results is always a list.
 Its length equals the length of the outer list of the `cases` field.
 - The `default` is always a scalar, i.e. a number, a `!Vector3`, etc. It is an optional argument.
 If it is not provided, the tool will throw an error and stop execution when any variables take on a value that is not in the list of cases.

 TODO: On references.
 Generated yaml file.
 First part of the dot separated must refer to an `!Item` with the corresponding `id` field.
+All mappings can have an id (except !ProcIf)

 ```yaml
 # With only 1 variable